PoseiDAT/schemas/docs/equipment-inventory-properties-equipment-on-board-equipment.md

 ## installer

-A company involved with the vessel
+The details of a (commercial) company

 `installer`